-While KALHD secured the first increase in the State's "Aid to Local" funding (aka State Formula) since 1992 (with an additional \$1 million in 2021) this does not fully account for all inflation and population factors.
-KALHD seeks an additional \$1.6 million in this Aid to Local funding, and a permanent increase in the minimum payment allocation to local health departments.
-We also support increased funding, both state and federal, for public health services to strengthen the public health system and protect the health of Kansans.
+While KALHD secured the first some increases in the State's "Aid to Local" funding (aka State Formula) since 1992 (with an additional \$1 million in 2021 and \$800,000 in 2022) this does not fully account for all inflation and population factors.
+KALHD seeks an additional \$1.6-4 million1 in this Aid to Local funding (raising the total to \$5.4 million), and and a permanent increase in the minimum payment allocation to local health departments changing K.S.A.
+65-242 to a base plus population allocation model (rather than a capped minimum that disqualifies departments from having a population modifier).
+We also support increased funding, both state and federal, for public health services to strengthen the public health system and protect the health of Kansans, for both local health departments and partner organizations such as KDHE's Division of Public Health.
 Funding for public health should be enhanced and substantially modified to support core infrastructure and services as well as modernization efforts.